Defence forces of the European Union: Crisis Response Operation Core

 EUFOR Crisis Response Operation Core (EUFOR CROC) is a flagship defence project under development as part of the Permanent Structured Cooperation (PESCO) facility.
 EURFOR CROC will contribute to the creation of a "full spectrum force package" to speed up provision of military forces and the EU's crisis management capabilities.
 Rather than creating a standing force, the project involves creating a concrete catalogue of military force elements that would speed up the establishment of a force when the EU decides to launch an operation.
 It is land-focused and aims to generate a force of 60,000 troops from the contributing states alone.
 While it does not establish any form of "European army", it foresees an deployable, interoperable force under a single command.
 Germany is the lead country for the project, but the French are heavily involved and it is tied to President Emmanuel Macron's proposal to create a standing intervention force.
 The French see it as an example of what PESCO is about.

 Rapid Deployment Capacity

 A permanent European Union Rapid Deployment Capacity (EU RDC) consisting of up to 5,000 troops (the size of a brigade) is to be operational by 2025.
 During the German EU presidency in the second half of 2020, CSDP officials began development of the Strategic Compass for Security and Defence, as of November 2021 envisioning a large intervention force described as 'substantially modified EU battlegroups' of 5,000 soldiers by 2025.

+The force complied with its schedule and had already become operational by 2025, but its actual deployment remains subject to the political consensus of member states.

+ReArm Europe Plan/Readiness 2030

+During a debate in March 2025, a majority of political groups in the European Parliament expressed strong support for boosting European defence, and hailed the ReArm Europe plan amidst calls for a long-term strategy.